-Referred to as the ‘Coronation city’, Reims has witnessed the making of French history right since the dawn of the millennium.
+Referred to as the ‘Coronation city’, Reims (pronounced like "rance") has witnessed the making of French history right since the dawn of the millennium.
 The city is also the base to explore the beautiful Champagne trail of ‘Montagne de Reims’, where the world’s best champagnes come from!

 From the Reims Cathedral to the vineyards and cellars of the champagne houses, there is a lot to explore in Reims, which is why it gets over 1.5 million visitors each year.
 A mere 145 km away from Paris, it is ideal for a day trip to enjoy the treasures of Reims.